 10. Super Bowl XXXVIII: It's Miss Jackson If You're Nasty

 What followed was condemnation not seen since the Salem Witch Trials.
-Janet's music was blacklisted and her career went into decline (she now lives quietly in the Middle East with a billionaire husband), MTV was banned from ever producing another halftime show, tape delays became mandatory for televised live performances, and CBS was hit with a half-million-dollar indecency fine from the FCC (that was overturned seven years after the incident).
+Janet's music was blacklisted and her career went into decline, MTV was banned from ever producing another halftime show, tape delays became mandatory for televised live performances, and CBS was hit with a half-million-dollar indecency fine from the FCC (that was overturned seven years after the incident).
 And Justin, well, he was mostly unaffected.
 Even he regrets not coming to Janet's defense back then.
-Well, Janet, all is forgiven.
-Now get back in the studio.
+And Janet, all is forgiven.
+She returned with a new album in 2015.